 Making Snowman Tags in 4 Steps

 These simple snowman tags are so simple you probably don’t need directions.
 For the crafting newbies out there, it’s just a few simple steps to make these adorable simple snowman tags.

 Here’s a quick run down, keep reading for details…

 - Cut nose or you can draw on a nose too

 - Punch or Cut a tag

-These are great for tag exchanges – easy to assemble, easy to prepare, and ADORABLE when done.
+These are great for tag exchanges – easy to assemble, prepare, and ADORABLE when done.
 Check out these winter crafts and the other snowman crafts listed at the end.

 Start with the bottom circle and layer them up.
 Overlapping each circle a bit to make your simple snowman tag.
 I toggled mine to make the snowman appear a little more whimsical.